Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 ### Flow Indicator

-Alternates between black and white with each aircrew member breath to indicate oxygen flow (white indicates inhalation).
+Alternates between black and white (3) with each aircrew member breath to indicate oxygen flow (white indicates inhalation).

 ### Oxygen Pressure Gauge

-Indicates oxygen supply pressure from 0 to 500 psi.
+The oxygen pressure gauge (7) indicates oxygen supply pressure from 0 to 500 psi.

 For further information
 see [3.7 Utility chapter, Oxygen section](../../../systems/utility.md#oxygen-system).

 ### Oxygen Quantity Gauge

-It has a range from
+The oxygen quantity gauge (2) has a range from
 0 to 10 liters.
 Loss of electrical power is indicated by appearance of a power off flag on the instrument face.

 ### Oxygen Quantity Test Button

-The button is used to test operation of the front and rear cockpit gauges along with operation of the low-oxygen warning system.
+The button (1) is used to test operation of the front and rear cockpit gauges along with operation of the low-oxygen warning system.